-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 47% 139 GENDER: About four percent more girls than boys at our school scored Proficient or Advanced.
-Girls 51% 150 English proficient 50% 283 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 6 Learners tested was either zero or too small to be statistically significant.
-Low income 35% 133 INCOME: About 27 percent fewer students from lower- income families scored Proficient or Advanced than our Not low income 62% 156 other students.
-Learning disabled NO DATA AVAILABLE N/A 8 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 50% 281 tested with learning disabilities was either zero or too small to be statistically significant.
-African American 48% 69 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 44% 153 differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 61% 147 GENDER: About the same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 62% 172 English proficient 62% 316 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 3 Learners tested was either zero or too small to be statistically significant.
+Low income 56% 166 INCOME: About 12 percent fewer students from lower- income families scored Proficient or Advanced than our Not low income 68% 153 other students.
+Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 11 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 63% 308 tested with learning disabilities was too small to be statistically significant.
+African American 65% 96 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 56% 169 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-White/Other 53% 38 Two or more races DATA STATISTIC ALLY UNRELIABLE N/S 14
+White/Other DATA STATISTICA ALLY UNRELIABLE N/S 26 Two or more races DATA STATISTICA ALLY UNRELIABLE N/S 13

-SOURCE: The scores for the CST are from the spring 2011 test cycle.
+SOURCE: The scores for the CST are from the spring 2012 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
-Published in this report may vary from other published CDE test scores.
-NA: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because the very few students took the test in any grade.
-N/S: Not statistically significant.
-While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Therefore, the results published in this report may vary from other published CDE test scores.

+WA: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because the number of valid test scores is not large enough to be meaningful.